8x8Cloud/docker-elastic/README.md

  * A Kibana image (kibana/Dockerfile)
  * A Docker compose file for an ElasticSearch cluster with a Kibana visualization node (docker-compose.yml)

 The ElasticSearch image will work either stand-alone as a single node, or in a clustered formation using the Docker compose file.
-The Kibana image depends entirely on the ElasticSearch image, and uses a link to communicate.
+The Docker compose file is version 2.0, and requires Docker 1.10.0 or greater.

 Each sub-directory has a more detailed readme, explaining what the image does.